Behind the Scenes of Nike's Latest Options Trends

 Nike is the largest athletic footwear and apparel brand in the world.
 Key categories include basketball, running, and football (soccer).
 Footwear generates about two thirds of its sales.
 Its brands include Nike, Jordan (premium athletic footwear and clothing), and Converse (casual footwear).
 Nike sells products worldwide through company-owned stores, franchised stores, and third-party retailers.
 The firm also operates e-commerce platforms in more than 40 countries.
 Nearly all its production is outsourced to contract manufacturers in more than 30 countries.
 Nike was founded in 1964 and is based in Beaverton, Oregon.

-Where Is Nike Standing Right Now?
-With a volume of 3,359,657, the price of NKE is up 0.86% at $76.33.
-RSI indicators hint that the underlying stock is currently neutral between overbought and oversold.
-Next earnings are expected to be released in 34 days.
-What Analysts Are Saying About Nike
+Current Position of Nike With a volume of 2,981,211, the price of NKE is down -1.11% at $74.06.
+RSI indicators hint that the underlying stock may be oversold.
+Next earnings are expected to be released in 30 days.
+Expert Opinions on Nike

-1 market experts have recently issued ratings for this stock, with a consensus target price of $80.0.
+In the last month, 2 experts released ratings on this stock with an average target price of $76.5.

 Unusual Options Activity Detected: Smart Money on the Move

 Benzinga Edge's Unusual Options board spots potential market movers before they happen.
 See what positions big money is taking on your favorite stocks.
-Click here for access. * Consistent in their evaluation, an analyst from RBC Capital keeps a Sector Perform rating on Nike with a target price of $80.
+Click here for access. * An analyst from RBC Capital persists with their Sector Perform rating on Nike, maintaining a target price of $80. * An analyst from TD Cowen persists with their Hold rating on Nike, maintaining a target price of $73.

 Options are a riskier asset compared to just trading the stock, but they have higher profit potential.
 Serious options traders manage this risk by educating themselves daily, scaling in and out of trades, following more than one indicator, and following the markets closely.